open/close all folders

 - Go Mad from the Revelation: He once managed to use Swamp Thing's body to contact the Green.
-The experience drove him insane, to the point he tried to exterminate all non-plant life on Earth.
+The experience drove him insane, to the point that he tried to exterminate all non-plant life on Earth.

 - Heel–Face Revolving Door: Briefly became a hero during The New Guardians series.
 He however reverted back to be a villain after the death of most of his teammates.